Keith Relf: 1970s

 After the Yardbirds broke up in July 1968, Relf formed the acoustic duo Together, with fellow Yardbird Jim McCarty, followed immediately by Renaissance (which also featured his sister Jane Relf).
 After leaving Renaissance in 1970, he started producing other artists: Steamhammer, folk rock band Hunter Muskett, the acoustic world music group Amber, psychedelic band Saturnalia, and blues rock band Medicine Head (with whom he also played bass guitar).

 In 1974, he formed progressive/rock group Armageddon.
 Their self-titled debut, Armageddon, was recorded in England and released in the United States on A&M Records.
 The album's original liner notes used the term "supergroup"; their personnel (besides Relf) included drummer Bobby Caldwell (previously a member of Captain Beyond and Johnny Winter's band), guitarist Martin Pugh (from Steamhammer, The Rod Stewart Album, and later of 7th Order), and bassist Louis Cennamo (also formerly of Renaissance and Steamhammer).

+Following the breakup of Armageddon, Relf and Cennamo reassembled the original line-up of Renaissance, now under the name Illusion because a new line-up of Renaissance was still using the original name.
+Relf's final recordings before his death were a series of demos by Illusion.
+Illusion went on to record a series of albums after Relf died, with Cennamo later commenting, "In some way, we did so as a tribute to Keith."

 Personal life and death

 Relf was a lifelong chronic asthmatic and nearly died on three occasions as a child during a bad asthma attack.
 His respiratory problems led to him losing a lung; in 1964, Relf passed out during the Yardbirds' first U.S. tour after a lung collapsed, resulting in the lung being removed.
 In his last years he developed emphysema.

 In 1966, he married April Liversidge.
 They had two sons, Danny and Jason.

-On 12 May 1976, Relf died in the basement of his home at age 33 from electrocution while playing an ungrounded electric guitar.
+On 12 May 1976, Relf died in the basement of his home at age 33 from electrocution while playing an electric guitar.
 He was discovered by his son Daniel.
 He may have been taking medications such as theophylline, commonly used to treat respiratory diseases at the time, and these drugs may have led to tachycardia and/or arrhythmia which possibly contributed to his inability to survive the electric shock.
 His death was announced two days later on 14 May, which is sometimes erroneously listed as the date of his death.

 He was buried in Richmond Cemetery.